DeltaMod/QuInt-Optofieldcharge/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------
 + Variables.m - Sets standard variables and calculates things like the refractive index (only from SiO2 right now), then takes dn/dlambda (first three terms), to find the terms that give determine the GD, GVD and TOD
 ----------------------------------------------------------------------------------------------------------------------------------------
-+FFTD.m: A function that handles the fourier transform, dispersion application, and inverse fourier transform.
++ FFTD.m: A function that handles the fourier transform, dispersion application, and inverse fourier transform.
 Extensive documentation exists in the script itself, either that or call `help FFTD` to find out exactly how it works.
 ----------------------------------------------------------------------------------------------------------------------------------------
 + Figures: Contains Misc.
 Images from earlier versions of the code
 ------------------------------------------------------------------------------------------------------------------